-Fishing Tournament Raises Funds for Alpena Cancer Patients
+Scotty G. Fishing Tournament Raises Fund for Alpena Cancer Patients

 Penny Barton, mother of Susan Yachcik and co-founder of Susan’s Wish fund; Ron Brady, co-founder of Susan’s Wish fund and organizer of the annual Scotty G. Fishing Tournament and Ann Diamond, development director, MidMichigan Health Foundation.

 Cancer patients at MidMichigan Medical Center – Alpena will once again benefit from the hard work and generosity of a group of individuals who hosted the 12th Annual Scotty G. Fishing Tournament.
 It was a beautiful day for fishing with more than 190 fishermen participating.
 Although it was only 17 degrees, everyone had a great time and earned their share of the plentiful prizes while raising money for a worthwhile cause.

 Ron Brady and Penny Barton recently presented Ann Diamond, development director, MidMichigan Health Foundation, with the proceeds from this year’s tournament.
 A check for $3,400 was given for the Susan’s Wish fund.
 Susan’s Wish is a fund that was created by Penny Barton, Stephanie Dettloff and Ron Brady in memory of Susan Yachcik who passed away in 2012 at age 42 from ovarian cancer.